wjwillemse/ruleminer/README.rst

 This means that if abs(value) >= 1e3 and < 1e6 then the precision of that value is -2, and so on.

-The following example is taken from the document mentioned (page 41) above.
-In case of addition of two numbers A and B, where A is interval of [A1, A2], B is interval of [B1, B2] the result is interval of [A1+B1, A2+B2].
+To describe how it works we use the following example taken from the document mentioned above (page 41).
+In case of addition of two numbers A and B, where A is interval [A1, A2], and B is interval [B1, B2], the result is interval [A1+B1, A2+B2].
 If the interval of the reported numbers overlap with the computed interval the rule is satisfied.
 An example in C = A + B, where:

-– A is reported as 1499 with precision in units (@decimals = 0) hence the resulting range is [1498.5, 1499.5];
+* A is reported as 1499 with precision in units (@decimals = 0) hence the resulting range is [1498.5, 1499.5];

-– B is reported as 1502 with precision in units (@decimals = 0) hence the resulting range is [1501.5, 1502.5]; and – C is reported as = 3000 with precision in units (@decimals = 0) hence the resulting range is [2999.5, 3000.5].
+* B is reported as 1502 with precision in units (@decimals = 0) hence the resulting range is [1501.5, 1502.5]; and

+* C is reported as = 3000 with precision in units (@decimals = 0) hence the resulting range is [2999.5, 3000.5].

 Following the basic operations, the computed tolerance interval for A + B is [1498.5+1501.5, 1499.5+1502.5] = [3000, 3002].
 There is an overlap between the interval of C and interval of A + B. As a result the rule is satisfied.
 If C was reported as 2999, the resulting interval ( with precision in units) would be [2998.5, 2999.5].
 With no overlap the rule would not be  satisfied and an exception would be raised.

-So, to check whether 'A = B' there must be overlap between intervals [A1, A2] and [B1, B2], and that is the case if B1 <= A2 and A1 <= B2.
-Likewise, for the comparison 'A > B' we check whether A1 > B2 and for the comparison 'A < B' we check whether A2 < B1.
+So to check whether 'A = B' there must be overlap between intervals [A1, A2] and [B1, B2], and that is the case if A2 >= B1 and A1 <= B2.
+Likewise, for the comparison 'A > B' we check whether A1 > B2 and for the comparison 'A < B' we check whether A2 < B1, and similar for operators <= and >=.

 In ruleminer, a comparison like ::